Concept testing, the survey for optimal decision-making

-Concept testing is essential marketing research for companies seeking to innovate.
-They help measure the effectiveness of an idea before it goes into production, understand consumer expectations, and determine whether an idea is viable in the marketplace.
-In this article, we explore this type of marketing research: how concept testing works, why it's important and how brands can benefit from it.
+Concept testing studies are essential for companies seeking to innovate.
+They enable the measurement of an idea's effectiveness prior to its production phase, help understand consumer expectations, and determine if an idea is market-viable.
+In this article, we explore this type of marketing study: how concept tests work, why they are important, and how brands can benefit from them.

-A concept test is a marketing research method that involves evaluating an idea, product or service with a representative group of consumers.
-This method collects comments, opinions and feedback to determine if an idea is viable in the marketplace before it goes into production.
-They can be used to evaluate existing products, product ideas in development, packaging, advertising, slogans, brand names and identities, prototypes and new services.
+A concept test is a marketing research method that involves evaluating an idea, product, or service with a representative group of consumers.
+This method allows for gathering feedback, opinions, and reactions to determine if an idea is market-viable before putting it into production.
+They can be used to evaluate existing products, product ideas under development, packaging, advertisements, slogans, brand names and identities, prototypes, and new services.

-Concept tests can be conducted in a variety of ways, but the most common method is to present the idea to participants (in written or visual form) and then ask them specific questions, noting their level of interest, purchase intent, or overall evaluation of the idea.
+Concept tests can be conducted in various ways, but the most common method involves presenting the idea to participants (in written or visual form), then asking them specific questions, noting their level of interest, purchase intent, or overall evaluation of the idea.

 Monadic testing: a specific concept testing methodology

 A monadic test is a concept testing technique.
-It consists of having different subsamples judge each option considered separately.
-The different versions of the concept are presented one by one to these subsamples of respondents who are asked the same set of questions.
-By comparing the final results, it is possible to identify the option with the best impact on consumers.
+It involves having different subsamples evaluate each considered option separately.
+The different concept versions are presented one by one to these respondent subsamples, who are asked the same set of questions.
+Comparing the final results then allows for identifying the option with the best consumer impact.

 How to conduct a concept test?